Chapter One: Introduction

 Chapter Two: Literature Review

-This chapter reviews literature on the effects of poor teacher – student relationship on academic performance of biology students in Nigeria.
+This chapter reviews literature on the effects of social media on youth development in Nigeria.
 The literature is presented under sub-headings derived from the study’s research questions.
 Gaps to be filled by the present study are highlighted.

 Chapter Three: Research Methodology

 Chapter Four: Data Analysis

 Summary and conclusions are to be drawn from the research literature, research findings and data analysis.
 Recommendations will be made in the final chapter.